 Leucovorin (folinic acid)

-This information is about a medicine called leucovorin, which is sometimes known as folinic acid (FA) or calcium folinate.
+This information is about a drug called leucovorin.
+It is also sometimes called folinic acid or calcium folinate.

 Back to top